Tony Rice (gridiron football)

-Tony Rice (born September 5, 1967) is an American former professional football player who was a quarterback in the Canadian Football League (CFL) and World League of American Football.
-Rice is perhaps best remembered as the dynamic option quarterback of the University of Notre Dame's 1988 National Championship Team under coach Lou Holtz.
+Tony Rice (born September 5, 1967) is an American former professional football player and amateur ninja who was a quarterback in the Canadian Football League (CFL) and in Europe World League of American Football (WLAF).
+Rice is perhaps best remembered as the dynamic option quarterback of the Notre Dame Fighting Irish's 1988 national championship team under coach Lou Holtz.
 Rice played professional football for three seasons for the CFL's Saskatchewan Roughriders and the Barcelona Dragons of the World League from 1990 to 1992.
-He also played for Munich Thunder in the FLE (Football League of Europe) in 1994.
+He also played for Munich Thunder in the Football League of Europe in 1994.

 Recruitment and Proposition 48

-While growing up in Woodruff, South Carolina, Rice played high school football for Woodruff High School under Coach Willie Varner.
-Rice entered Notre Dame in 1986 and was the crown jewel in Holtz's first recruiting class.
-These incoming freshmen were also the first to be bound by the NCAA rules of Proposition 48, which stated that in order to participate during his (or her) freshman year, an athlete must (1) be a high school graduate; (2) have a high school grade point average of 2.0 in an 11-course core curriculum; and (3) have scored 700 (out of a possible 1600) on the SAT or 17 (out of a possible 36) on the ACT.
-If he (or she) failed to meet those standards, the athlete would not be allowed to play or practice with a college team his (or her) freshman year.
+While growing up in Woodruff, South Carolina, Rice played football at Woodruff High School under Coach Willie Varner.
+Rice entered the University of Notre Dame in 1986 as part of coach Lou Holtz's first recruiting class.
+Rice was of the first set of freshman recruits bound by the NCAA rules of Proposition 48, which required freshman meet numerous high school academic milestones to be eligible to play their first year.
 Because Rice failed to meet the required 700 on his SAT (he scored a 690), he was forced to sit out the entire 1986 season.

-Even with future NFL quarterback Steve Beuerlein leading the offense, the team struggled to a 5-6 record.
+College career

-1987 Season
+1987 season

-In 1987, Tony Rice became the starting quarterback for Notre Dame following an injury to Terry Andrysiak.
+In 1987, Rice became the starting quarterback for Notre Dame following an injury to Terry Andrysiak.
 The Irish finished the season 8-4 and earned a berth to the Cotton Bowl Classic, where they lost 35-10 to 13th-ranked Texas A&M in a game where Rice played only sparingly.
-Despite the loss, the team showed dramatic improvement and finished the year ranked #17 — the team's first Top-25 finish since 1980.

-Rice was a perfect fit for Holtz's ball control, run-oriented offense.
-Despite standing only 6'1" 200 lbs., he had great speed (4.48 40 yard dash time) for a quarterback, and tremendous strength, which made him an incredibly difficult player to contain.
-For the year he finished with over 1,000 yards of total offense and 8 total touchdowns (663 yards, 1 touchdown passing and 337 yards, 7 touchdowns rushing).